 What to Expect During a Septoplasty Procedure

-A septoplasty is typically performed by a plastic surgeon who specializes in rhinoplasty.
+A septoplasty is usually done by a plastic surgeon who focuses mainly on carrying out the operation of rhinoplasty.

 What Other Breathing Problems Can Rhinoplasty Address?